- For applicants under 20 years old, NCEA Level 1 including 10 literacy and 10 numeracy credits OR equivalent is preferred.

 - In exceptional circumstances, an applicant under the age of 20 who does not meet the academic entry requirements may be granted entry to the programme where they supply evidence of their ability to succeed on the programme.

-- For all applicants, an interview will be held prior to acceptance to assess your suitability for working with children in the community and to ensure Otago Polytechnic meets the legislative requirements of the Vulnerable Children's Act 2014.
-In accordance with this Act, you will be:
+- For all applicants, an interview will be held prior to acceptance to assess your suitability for working with children in the community and to ensure Otago Polytechnic meets the legislative requirements of the Children's Act 2014.
+In accordance with this Act, you will be required to:

-- required to complete a New Zealand Police consent to Disclosure of Information form
+- complete a New Zealand Police consent to Disclosure of Information form

-- required to attend an informal interview to discuss your suitability for working with children in the community.
+- attend an informal interview to discuss your suitability for working with children in the community.

 Please note: This programme is subject to minimum numbers.